 The EQP-1 Design

-The original design utilized a passive circuit licensed from a company called Western Electric.
+The original design utilized a custom passive circuit of Gene's design.
 With a passive EQ, you have to apply 16dB of make-up gain when returning the signal for it to be at nominal level.
-Although most passive EQs sound great, they’re kind of a pain to set-up, and the sound is always altered by what you use for the make-up gain, so you end up spending a lot of extra money of ahigh quality clean preamp used just for boosting signal from the EQ.
+Although most passive EQs sound great, they’re kind of a pain to set-up, and the sound is always altered by what you use for the make-up gain, so you end up spending a lot of extra money on a high quality clean preamp used just for boosting signal from the EQ.

 Pultec also made a solid state version of the EQP-1 which had a silver face, but it didn’t add all the depth and color of the tubes.These days, you would be more likely to see a Lang solid state EQ than a Pultec, which has a very similar sound and greater availability.